-Wondering how to get involved in your community and be more civically engaged in 2022?
+Wondering how to get involved in Philadelphia life and be more civically engaged?
 This is the place for you.

 Below, our comprehensive good citizenship toolkit offers a host of ways to get involved in your community and city this year so that you can do your part to make your city an even better, fairer and more welcoming place to live for everyone.

 Whether you’re a seasoned activist or new to the ins-and-outs of our ever-changing political and social world, we hope these guides will aid your civic journey and keep you fired up to make positive change.
 Being a one-stop-shop for civic engagement is one of the founding tenets of The Citizen, so we help it aids you in your journey.

 Find our guides below, and feel free to reach out anytime if you have questions, comments or would like to see other resource guides on this page.

 VOTING AND STRENGTHENING DEMOCRACY

 HOW TO VOTE IN PA IN THE NEXT ELECTION

 A thriving city is one that’s full of voters.
 Find out everything you need to know about voting in Philadelphia before (or during) the NEXT election, including how to register and check your voter registration, how to apply for an absentee and mail-in ballot, how to find your polling place and more.